uncbiag/uncbiag-academic-kickstart/content/authors/zhenlin-xu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Graduate Students
+- Alumni
 ---

-Zhenlin Xu is a Ph.D. student in computer science.
-He works on deep learning approaches for image registration, image segmentation, and learning robust and generalizable visual representation.
+Zhenlin Xu finished his Ph.D. in computer science in 2022.
+He worked on deep learning approaches for image registration, image segmentation, and learning robust and generalizable visual representation.
 See more about him [here](https://wildphoton.github.io/).
+He currently works at Amazon.